 While this task is on your cleaning list, it’s not a task that we recommend you handle yourself.
 A broken or leaking gas pipe can mean disaster for your home.
 In high concentrations, natural gas can be incredibly dangerous to your health and to your home.

 If you do find that you have a gas leak, call emergency services as soon as possible, they’ll shut off your gas immediately; then contact a professional gas plumber to have the pipe or leak stopped and repaired.
-At Nuckols Plumbing & Gas, LLC, we have more than 30 years of experience in this field, and we’ll find your leak quickly and make your home safe to inhabit as fast as we can.
+At Nuckols Plumbing, Heating & Cooling, we have more than 30 years of experience in this field, and we’ll find your leak quickly and make your home safe to inhabit as fast as we can.

 We have experience with all different types of problems with gas lines, from hairline cracks to complete separations, disconnections, or even burst pipes.
 We are equipped with the latest tools and training and use only the best materials in our repair jobs to make sure the work we do is right and lasts a long time.